That dollar amount reflects a 23.2% rise from $47.2 billion in 2018.

 Below are exports from Peru that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Peru’s goods trail Peruvian importer spending on foreign products.

-Peru has highly negative net exports and therefore deep international trade deficits for machinery notably computers and heavy machinery including bulldozers and excavators.
+Peru has highly negative net exports and therefore deep international trade deficits for machinery notably computers and heavy machinery such as bulldozers and excavators.

 These cashflow deficiencies clearly indicate Peru’s competitive disadvantages in the international market for machinery-related products, but also represent key opportunities for Peru to improve its position in the global economy through focused innovations.